billwestfall/dojo-center.github.io/docs/impact.md

 **Impact:**

-- Millions in recurring revenue.
+- Millions of dollars in recurring revenue.
 - Rapid adaptation to economic changes and AI disruption.
 - Lasting cultural transformation, ensuring continued success and agility.